clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

    source working directory.

 #.
-Initialize the kernel source directory as a new git repo and commit
+Initialize the kernel source directory as a new git repo and create a
-   all the files to begin tracking changes.
+   commit with all the existing source files to begin tracking changes.

    .. code-block:: bash